opentok/Opentok-Java-SDK/README.md

 The OpenTok Java SDK requires JDK 8 or greater to compile.
 Runtime requires Java SE 8 or greater.
 This project is tested on both OpenJDK and Oracle implementations.

+For Java 7 please use OpenTok Java SDK v3.

 # Release Notes